rainbowdashlabs/sql-java/docs/02/datatypes/sqlite.md

 # SQLite

-SQLite has the smalles set of data types.
+SQLite has the smallest set of data types.

 ## INTEGER